-On behalf of the Board of Directors (the "Board") of Kader Holdings Company Limited (the "Company"), I am pleased to present to our shareholders the annual report of the Company and its subsidiaries (collectively the "Group") for the year ended 31 December 2022.
+On behalf of the Board of Directors (the "Board") of Kader Holdings Company Limited (the "Company"), I present to our shareholders the annual report of the Company and its subsidiaries (collectively the "Group") for the year ended 31 December 2023.

-The Group's revenue for the financial year ended 31 December 2022 amounted to approximately HK\$351.97 million, representing a decrease of approximately 11.42% over that reported last year and the loss from operations for 2022 amounted to approximately HK\$21.04 million as compared to last year's profit from operations of approximately HK\$22.80 million.
-The Group's loss attributable to shareholders for the financial year ended 31 December 2022 was approximately HK\$86.38 million, which included deficit on revaluation of investment properties amounting to approximately HK\$40.79 million and the exchange loss of approximately HK\$14.04 million, as compared to last year's profit attributable to shareholders of approximately HK\$45.94 million which included surplus on revaluation of investment properties of approximately HK\$44.19 million.
+The Group's revenue for the financial year ended 31 December 2023 amounted to approximately HK\$372.54 million, representing an increase of approximately 5.84% over that reported last year and the profit from operations for 2023 amounted to approximately HK\$23.60 million as compared to last year's loss from operations of approximately HK\$21.04 million.
+The Group's loss attributable to shareholders for the financial year ended 31 December 2023 was approximately HK\$74.63 million, which included deficit on revaluation of investment properties amounting to approximately HK\$57.64 million and the interest expenses of approximately HK\$35.20 million, as compared to last year's loss attributable to shareholders of approximately HK\$86.38 million which included deficit on revaluation of investment properties of approximately HK\$86.38 million which included deficit on revaluation of approximately HK\$86.38 million and the exchange loss of approximately HK\$14.04 million.

-The Directors do not recommend the payment of a final dividend for the year ended 31 December 2022 (2021: HK\$Nil).
+The Directors do not recommend the payment of a final dividend for the year ended 31 December 2023 (2022: HK\$Nil).

-The COVID-19 variants and the global unfavourable economic environment have negative impacts on the performance of the Group for 2022.
+The slow economic recovery after COVID-19 pandemic and the geopolitical conflicts have significant impacts on the performance of the Group for 2023.
 Faced with the challenging economy, the Group will diversify its businesses in addition to the enhancement of its existing businesses and explore sales opportunities.
 In relation to cost control, the Group will continue to streamline the operational procedures to enhance the efficiency and implement various measures to minimize the costs.
-With the above measures and the experienced and dedicated management team, the Group is optimistic to deliver attractive returns to the shareholders in the future.
+With the above measures and the experienced and dedicated management team, the Group is optimistic to improve the returns to the shareholders in the future.

-With the approval from the Government of the Hong Kong Special Administrative Region (the "HKSAR") for revitalization of Kader Building where our head office currently situates, the Group is taking the necessary measures to fulfil the requirements for revitalization and the whole processes are expected to be completed by 2023.
+With the approval from the Government of the Hong Kong Special Administrative Region (the "HKSAR") for revitalization of Kader Building where our head office currently situates, the Group is taking the necessary measures to fulfil the requirements for revitalization and the whole processes are expected to be completed in the near future.
 The revitalization will increase the value of Kader Building and the rental income in the future.